maxdelong/maxdelong/README.md

 # Welcome!
 I'm Max DeLong

 I love the outdoors and tech.
-You'll often find me hiking, biking, or lifting in my free time.
-And when I'm inside, I'm probably playing [Dota 2](https://www.dota2.com/home) or BTD6, training my German shepherd dog Gwyn, or programming whether that be contributing to open source or building out my own projects.
+You'll often find me hiking or running in my free time.
+When I'm inside, I'm probably playing [Dota 2](https://www.dota2.com/home) or BTD6, training my German shepherd dog Gwyn, or programming whether that be contributing to open source or building out my own projects.

 ## About Me